 Drones are the natural rebels of Mant society.
 Better able to handle uncertainty and ambiguity, they are equipped with the mindset to leave their home hive and make a future for themselves and their progeny.

-Mant society is based around the hive, a group of a few hundred genetically identical Mants when fully mature.
+Mant society is based around the hive, a group of a few hundred genetically identical Mants.
 Each hive is a closely knit group that works together with a common purpose towards goals set by their leaders.

 The broader Mant society arises when hives interact with each other, cooperating and competing, trading and making alliances and fighting.